Roblox-Thot/VapeV4ThotModForRoblox/README.txt

 (I will try to keep this updated with the root project)

 Note:
-I don't recommend using my fork as it will be modded more for what I want
+I HIGHLY don't recommend using my fork as it will be modded more for what I want and I will be removing a lot of things that may have been for safety of the accounts

 Changes:
 Addes FPS toggle